University and College Rugby League: 2023-24 Season*

+Northern Conference Cup

 Representative teams

 In England, a series of regional games take place which lead to a North and South team being selected to play the University Rugby League Origin Game, from which the England team is selected.

 Wales, Scotland and Ireland run national teams.

 All four teams take part in the 4 Nations Championships that take place annually and the Tertiary Student Rugby League World Cup every four years.
 England also take part in the RFL President's Cup.

 Previoualy a Great Britain and Ireland Academic Lions squad has been selected but this has been mothballed since 2014.

 The 'GB Pioneers' are a representative team that undertake rugby league development tours to emerging nations.